nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

-## Course Page Commands
+## Managing Courses
-These are commands that are only available on the `Course Page`, which typically looks like this:
+To manage your courses, you will have to be on the `Course Page`, which typically looks like this:

 <img src="./images/UiCoursePage.png" width="650" height="529"/>
 <br>
 <span style="font-size: 10px; font-style: italic;">Figure 4</span>

+This section contains the features that are available to you on the `Course Page`.
 ### Adding a course: `add course`

 Adds a course to the list of courses in the course page.